kerrywang/Barrier_synchronization/Readme.md

 	Gnu files help plot these csv files.

--	What is Network.txt for?
+-	What is Network.txt and killerbee3_cpuinfo.txt for?

 	Use this information for analysis/reasoning of csv data if required.